dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Blink Node Statuts](images/04090-BlinkyNodeStatus.png)

  > **Note**: When connecting the Intel Iot Gateway to an Arduino 101, the gateway uses a subplatform called Firmata to communicate GPIO requests to the Arduino 101.
 Firmata is a generic protocol for communicating with microcontrollers from software on a host computer.
-It is intended to work with any host computer software package.Basically, this firmware establishes a protocol for talking to the Arduino from the host software.
+It is intended to work with any host computer software package.
+Basically, this firmware establishes a protocol for talking to the Arduino from the host software.

 ___